 Dalang Fever 3 consists of research, an exhibition during the 2019 Shenzhen Bi-City Biennale of Urbanism\Architecture and a workshop by independent curator Linda Vlassenrood, with exhibition design and graphics by Koehorst in ‘t Veld.

 From the Eyes of the City to Eyes for the Citizens An article by Martijn de Waal.

 The research uses a methodology of identifying questions before collecting data at large, starting with the needs of residents in Dalang, a district on the outskirts of Shenzhen where hardly any generalized data is being gathered.
 Primarily a dense collection of urban villages and factory compounds, it is hard to reach, has few public facilities and limited green and public spaces.
 It is home to approximately 500,000 people, who are mostly young migrants.
 Starting by identifying the needs and ambitions of the residents, collecting formal, informal and qualitative data provides genuine insights and a richer sense of the human interaction, needs and networking in the area.

-Using an application based on blockchain technology, four layers of information are gathered.
-A multidisciplinary data and design team (data analysts, urban planners, architects, graphic designers, industrial designers, social designers and sociologists) with spatial and social expertise will collaboratively analyze the collected data and use their different viewpoints to propose solutions to improve living conditions and empower people in Dalang.
+Using an application based on blockchain technology, four layers of information were gathered.
+A multidisciplinary data and design team (data analysts, urban planners, architects, graphic designers, industrial designers, social designers and sociologists) with spatial and social expertise collaboratively analyzed the collected data and used their different viewpoints to propose solutions to improve living conditions and empower people in Dalang.
 It is an iterative and open-ended process that will explore the use of quantitative and qualitative data in order to incorporate people’s needs into the continuous upgrading and transformation of Dalang.
 How should we collect data?
 How can we make it accessible?
 How can we visualize it?
 Which spatial and organisational transitions should be instigated?
 What kind of new platforms and working methods will be needed?